Tear Jerker: Redwall

 - Martin speaking to his deceased father.

-- The deaths of Fleetscut and Jukka, having finally made up with each other only to abruptly die defending the cellars of Redwall.
+- The deaths of Fleetscut and Jukka, having finally made up with each other only to abruptly die defending the cellars of Salamandastron.
 It hits especially hard since Fleetscut had been a main character up to this point.

 - Cregga's death, especially coupled with the dying visions she has of her old Long Patrol and the song of a triumphant, long-gone battle that's being sung at the time.